Samsung/tizen-docs/docs/platform/release-notes/tizen-6-0-m2.md

     - media_streamer_webrtc_node_unset_message_cb
 - Image Util
   - Support for WebP has been added.
-  - Support for encoding for GIF and WebP animation has been added.
+  - Support for encoding GIF and WebP animation has been added.
   - Support for ARGB and GBRA for PNG encoding has been added.
 - Metadata Editor
   - Support for WAV, FLAC, and OGG has been added.
 - Media Controller
   - Result codes for command have been added.
-  - Three Playback states have been added.
-(Connection, Buffering, and Error)
+  - Three Playback states Connection, Buffering, and Error have been added.
 - Media Vision
   - New enumerations for human pose landmark and body part have been added.
-  - API set to detect pose landmark, i.e., human body pose, has been added.
+  - API set to detect pose landmarks, such as the human body pose has been added.
 - Recorder
   - API set to decide video frame encoding has been added.
   - Support for video scaling has been added.
-    - It is only for single video stream supported device.
+    - Video scaling is only for a single video stream supported device.

 ### Network and Connectivity